 2019 – Guinness World Record (woman pushing triple stroller) set on Wildflower 10k route.

-2019 – Record $65K in net proceeds available for our philanthropic programs.
+2019 – Record $65K in net proceeds available for our programs in support of gender equity for women and girls.

 2020 – Covid-19 quarantine 2 weeks before the scheduled event; converted into a virtual event, including opportunity for all to enter a social media contest for prize drawings.